ethers-io/ethers.js/docs/source/api-contract.rst

 be addressed by adding parameter explicit calls).

 :sup:`prototype` . address
-    The address of the contract.
+    The address (or ENS name) of the contract.

 :sup:`prototype` . interface
     The :ref:`Interface <api-interface>` meta-class of the parsed